qbaocaca/pytorch/README.md

-# pytorch

-i implement some CNN architectures
+# i implement some CNN architectures in pytorch

 Lenet-5